Simonmie/Simonmie/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on web front-end development.
-- 🤔 I’m looking for help with finding a suitable job.
 - 💬 Ask me about anything.
 - 📫 How to reach me:
     1. 📧 Email: <justhappymie@gmail.com>